Whole Life Insurance vs. Term Life Insurance

 Simplified Issue Term Life Insurance:

-Simplified Issue Term Life Insurance is similar to No Medical Exam Life Insurance.
-They both do not require a medical exam from a Para-Med nurse.
+Simplified Issue Term Life Insurance is virtually No Medical Exam Life Insurance.
+Neither one requires a medical exam from a Para-Med nurse.
 The Simplified Issue Term policy has a shorter application can be approved within 24-48 hours.
 These types of Term life insurance are popular but cost more than the standard Term life policies.

 Guaranteed Issue Life Insurance: